Catherine22/ClassLoader/README.md

 ```

 We found that the only one different between them is optimizedDirectory.
-optimizedDirectory is a directory where optimized dex files should be written, so while it's null in PathClassLoader, it associates original optimized dex file.
-And DexClassLoader could cache any optimize dex files you put on internal storage.
+optimizedDirectory is a directory where optimizes dex files would be written, so while it's null in PathClassLoader, it associates original optimized dex file.
+And DexClassLoader could cache any optimize dex files you put in internal storage.

-That's why we can declare what apk, dex and jar files would be loaded with DexClassLoader.
+That's why we can assign DexClassLoader to load the user-defined apk, dex and jar files.

 Then let's see what ClassLoader does